 a £27.60 Bank transfer fee, to send the purchase money to the seller's solicitors; and

 £55.20 for an environmental search.
-This is optional but strongly recommended.
-Its purpose is to look for anything on record that may have happened in or around the property, which
+This is usually optional, but strongly recommended.
+Its purpose is to look for anything on record that may have happened in or around the property,

 any Stamp Duty Land Tax.
 SDLT starts at £125,000.00, and above that is 1% of the whole purchase price (but it rises to 3% from £250,000.00 and even more for higher values).
 In some

 deprived areas the starting figure is £150,000.00; and